To be truly competitive, a business must constantly reevaluate its policies and procedures to determine how effective they are.

 Finding ways to help players consume information efficiently and effectively at the point they need it most is the ultimate goal.
 Players don’t want to read through FAQs to find the answer, or chat with a bot for 10 minutes, or worst, not be able to talk to a human.
 So, while technology can help, if not designed and implemented correctly, it can be a major source of frustration and dissatisfaction.

-Neil also revealed some of his plans in his new position: “My goals are to move beyond some of the more obvious ideas and try to solve the key support challenges that gaming companies face.
-At PTW we have access to great technical talent and a long history of innovation, which allows us to develop our own technology, and work with industry-leading tech partners and suppliers.
+Neil also revealed some of his plans: “My goals are to move beyond some of the more obvious ideas and try to solve the key support challenges that gaming companies face.
+At PTW we have access to great technical talent and a long history of innovation, which allows us to develop our own technology, and work with industry-leading tech partners and suppliers.”

 We finally asked if Neil had any advice to companies trying to trigger their own Player Support transformation: